Nodar Lominadze

-Nodar Lominadze (Georgian: ნოდარ ლომინაძე; born 4 April 2002) is a Georgian professional footballer who plays as a central midfielder for Primeira Liga club Estoril and the Georgia national team.
+Nodar Lominadze (Georgian: ნოდარ ლომინაძე; born 4 April 2002) is a Georgian professional footballer who plays as a central midfielder for Torpedo and the Georgia national team.

 He has won the Erovnuli Liga and Supercup and represented his country in the national youth teams.

 Career

 Club

 Lominadze started playing football at the age of 8 at Mertskhali.
 In 2018, he moved to Rustavi for a short time before joining the academy of Dinamo Tbilisi the next year.
 Initially, Lominadze played at Dinamo U19 and Dinamo-2.

 Lominadze made his debut for the senior team as a half-time substitute in the final game of the 2021 season against Locomotive when he came off the bench to replace Barnes Osei.
 After taking part in nine league matches the next year, he was loaned to Gagra on a six-month deal in the summer.
 Lominadze opened his goal-scoring account in the Erovnuli Liga in a few days after this transfer.
 His new team was trailing 3–1 against Saburtalo when two late goals, including from Lominadze, helped them pick up a point on 29 June 2022.
 Eventually, Gagra finished in the play-off zone and retained their top-flight place after a penalty shoot-out against Spaeri, in which Lominadze also converted from the spot.

 He spent the next season at Samgurali on loan, scoring seven times, two goals less than the team topscorer Giorgi Nikabadze.

 Lominadze returned to Dinamo for 2024, but after a half-season moved to Dila again on a loan transfer.

+In July 2025, Lominadze moved to Primeira Liga club Estoril.
+On 13 September, he scored his first goal for the team in a 3–1 home win over AFS.
+After making 16 league appearances for the club, Lominadze returned to Georgia to sign for Torpedo Kutaisi.